Notice of Pre-AIA or AIA Status

 Step 2A – Prong 1

 Applicant further argues that the independent claims are directed towards “a system and process that performs steps beyond organizing human activity” (Remarks p.
 11).
-Examiner notes that features such as the use of a device with geolocation capability and a drone are analyzed as additional elements in Step 2A – Prong 2.
+Examiner notes that the examples listed by Applicant are performed as part of the abstract idea of processing orders and delivering goods to a customer.
+Examiner further notes that features such as tracking the location of a customer (via a customer device) and using a drone to deliver items are analyzed as additional elements in Step 2A – Prong 2.
 The use of additional elements is analyzed to determine if an abstract idea is integrated into practical application.
 It does not negate the presence of the abstract idea recited in the claims.

 Step 2A – Prong 2